RPX2001/EcoWatt_TeamPowerPort/docs/FEATURES.md

-# 🌟 EcoWatt Features Guide
+# EcoWatt Features Guide

-This document provides in-depth explanations of all major features in the EcoWatt system.
+This document provides in-depth explanations of all major features in the EcoWatt Smart Inverter Monitoring System.

+> **Implementation Note**: This system uses a simulated inverter over WiFi for development.
+Production deployment will use Modbus RTU communication with physical solar inverters.

 ---